Individualism, Collectivism, the Non-Aggression Principle, and Mandatory Vaccinations

 Pro-Vaxxers, Herd Immunity, & Nietzsche’s Herd Morality

-I have observed that pro-vaxxers (not doctors, pharmacists, scientists, etc, but their religious adherents and believers) behave in a similar manner as collectivists.
+I have observed that pro-vaxxers behave in a similar manner as collectivists.
 This is what Nietzsche termed “herd morality”, which is the morality of the weak and the envious; they gather together in groups, and in their envy attack competent/strong individuals with their perceived collective strength.
 It’s essentially the mob mentality, also known as the crucifixion of reason.
-I […] Read more »
+I find it ironic that the pro-vaccination collective terms the necessity for […] Read more »

 Mandatory Vaccinations are Unscientific